Stuart Truck Accident Lawyer

 • Disfigurement and scarring

-Those with a great change to their quality of life will receive higher compensation for non-economic damages than others.
+Those facing a great change to their quality of life will receive higher compensation for non-economic damages than others.
+To ensure you are able to recover the best possible settlement for your truck accident, contact our team of trusted lawyers today.

 Steps to Take After a Truck Accident

-If you’ve been involved in a truck accident, it can be hard to keep your head on straight.
-In many cases, you won’t have a chance to do anything at the scene of the accident.
+If you have been involved in a truck accident, it can be hard to know what steps to take next.
+In many cases, you will not have a chance to do anything at the scene of the accident.
 This is because most victims of truck accidents are taken away in an ambulance to receive immediate medical attention.

 Pictures and videos are a great way to showcase liability.
-If you’re able to stay at the scene, take pictures and videos of your vehicle, the truck, and the surrounding area.
-We’ll also look into any security cameras in the area to see if we can receive further documentation.
+If you are able to stay at the scene, take pictures and videos of your vehicle, the truck, and the surrounding area.
+We will also look into any security cameras in the area to see if we can receive further documentation.

 Once you leave the scene of the accident, go immediately to the emergency room, hospital, or another treatment center.
-Even if you don’t think you’re injured, it’s important to be examined.
+Even if you do not think you’re injured, it’s important to be examined.
 Some injuries may not present themselves immediately, especially because of all the adrenaline coursing through your system.

-Once you’ve received medical attention, contact the Eberst Law Firm to speak with one of our talented attorneys.
-Speaking with an attorney before the insurance company is vital.
-We can help protect you from accidentally damaging your claim before it’s too late.
+Once you have received medical attention, contact the Eberst Law Firm to speak with one of our talented attorneys.
+Speaking with a Stuart truck accident attorney before the insurance company is vital.
+We can help protect you from accidentally damaging your claim before it is too late.
 Insurance companies will try to get you to settle early for a little money.
-They’ll ask you to sign away your right to file in exchange for a few hundred to a few thousand dollars.
-Don’t fall for it.
+They will ask you to sign away your right to file in exchange for a few hundred to a few thousand dollars.
+Do not fall for it.
 Eberst Law can get you the settlement that you deserve.

-Contact an Experienced Stuart Truck Accident Lawyer Today!
+Contact an Experienced Stuart Truck Accident Attorney Today!

 The Eberst Law Firm has the resources, experience, and determination needed to get you a proper truck accident settlement.
-Contact us online or by calling 772-CALL-JON today to learn more.
+Contact us online or by calling (772) 225-4900 today to learn more.

 WE OFFER FREE, NO OBLIGATION CONSULTATIONS!